chazkiker2/motley-fold-todo-app/README.md

 Here are a few starter ideas for new features.
 You may also choose to modify or extend these; or choose something entirely different.
 The world is your oyster!

-- [ ] Create tags for todo items and ability to view all items by tag name
 - [x] Search todos
 - [ ] Implement assignee for todo, maybe prioritization too.
 Listing all todos can sort by assignee/priority
+  - [x] prioritization (order)
+  - [ ] assignees
-- [ ] Implement “done” feature, whereby if a todo is done it gets shown in a “done” list
+- [x] Implement “done” feature, whereby if a todo is done it gets shown in a “done” list
+- [ ] Create tags for todo items and ability to view all items by tag name

 ## Original README